 Vedanta and Sanskrit

-Sometimes people get the wrong impression that in order to learn Vedanta well, you need to learn Sanskrit.
-In fact, you only need to learn a handful of words.
-As an author writing about Vedanta for a western audience, I try to use Sanskrit sparingly.
+Sometimes people have the wrong impression that in order to learn Vedanta well, you need to learn Sanskrit.
+In fact, you only need to learn a handful of terms.
+As a writer for western audiences, I try to use Sanskrit sparingly.
 Nevertheless, certain Sanskrit words are necessary to describe concepts not easily translated into English.
-Like any subject, Vedanta has its own jargon to help express technical concepts in precise terminology.
-Using specific Sanskrit words also helps to put cumbersome definitions into shorthand, because Sanskrit terms can be quite nuanced with multiple meanings depending on the context.
-For more on Vedanta’s usage of basic Sanskrit terms, I recommend reading Tattva Bodha by the 8th century expounder of Vedanta, Shankaracharya.
+Using Sanskrit terminology also helps to put cumbersome definitions into shorthand.

 Lastly, if you want to know what it sounds like to have an angel chant verses of the Bhagavad Gita in Sanskrit, check out "Gaiea Sanskrit" on YouTube.
 She is a westerner based in London, but I think even the Indians have grown to love her.